 A growing trend in paint is the use of epoxy spray paint.
-It is a paint that combines a hardener into a resin to create a tough, waterproof surface.
-Epoxy spray paint has the ability to resist stains, household cleaners, grease and grime, and it can adhere to a wide range of materials.
+It is a paint that combines a hardener into resin to create a tough, waterproof surface.
+This spray paint has the ability to resist stains, household cleaners, grease, and grime, and it can adhere to a wide range of materials.
 No wonder it is increasing in popularity.
 There are a couple of important things to consider when buying epoxy spray paint.

 Is It True Epoxy Spray Paint?

 To make sure you get all the qualities of epoxy paint, you must make sure you are buying true epoxy paint.
 True epoxy spray paint has two parts that require mixing.
 When shopping, pay attention to the can and look for an indication there are actually a hardener and a resin.
 There should be some type of device or tool for mixing.
 For example, one brand of epoxy spray paint has a plunger that is inserted into a tube at the base of the can.
 This releases the hardener into the resin so the paint can begin to cure.

 How Much Do You Need?